PaimaStudios/projected-nft-whirlpool/dapp/README.md

 Wagmi hooks are generated straight from the contracts source code at `../evm/` (this is configured in `wagmi.config.ts`).
 Run `yarn generate` to generate new hooks when contracts are changed.

+### Chains support

+A common hook `useGetChainType` is used throughout the dApp to differentiate chain type (Cardano and EVM).
+If you wish to add a different type of chain (eg. Aptos), look there.

+EVM chains specifics are defined in the `src/utils/evm/chains` (supported chains), `src/utils/evm/contracts` (Hololocker contract address) and `src/utils/evm/wagmi` (wagmi providers).
+Cardano chain specifics are defined in the `src/utils/cardano/validator` (validator code)